Ever Wonder How to Do a Handstand?

 - Push Pull Workout for Powerful Upper Body Strength

 - Upper Body Warm-up Routine For Healthier Shoulders

 This entry was posted on Tuesday, April 20th, 2010 at 10:51 pm and is filed under bodyweight training, feats, feats of strength, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.